-If you want to close the gap, you and your team need a sense of urgency, a plan, and you need to execute the hell out of that plan.
-Forget about brilliant strategy or new tactics.
+If you are going to close the gap, you and your team need a high sense of urgency and a plan which you need to execute the hell out of it.

 Execution is the discipline of doing the most important things really well.
 This is a call to action for all sales leaders!

-3 Steps to Close the Gap
+3 Steps to Closing the Gap

 - What are the actions they are committed to doing?
+By when?

 - How are they going to know if they have done them well?